afu/challenges/README.md

 # challenges
-challenge of SE and DE from some companies
+SE and DE challenges from some companies